 Job Centered Learning is an ideal tool for schools to use in outreach and recruitment to students, parents, and teachers, partnerships with other schools and industry, fund raising, curriculum development and to influence local, state and national policy.

 A three minute trailer of the film is available on YouTube.

 Job Centered Learning is produced by award winning filmmaker Bob Gliner.
+Job Centered Learning is an ideal tool to use for discussions on developing curriculum as well as in helping promote CTE to potential students, parents, local business partners and policy makers.
 For more about Bob's work his website is: DocMakerOnline.com. https://www.acteonline.org/shop/#.WnCNT02WyUl